SamaRazmi/movieapi/README.md

+You can see this site on Render site with this address: https://movieapi-8bs7.onrender.com

 # Movie Discovery

 Movie Discovery is a web application designed to provide users with a Netflix-like experience for discovering movies.
 By leveraging The Movie Database (TMDb) API, users can fetch movies based on genre, actor, rating, and other criteria.
 This project aims to create a unique and interactive platform for users to explore and interact with movie data.